 DSCP

 Defines the DSCP (differentiated services code point) or quality class.
-The default value for PTP is 56.
+The default DSCP Event value is 46.

 Priority 1 and Priority 2

-These options set the PTP priorities of the processing blade as follows.
+These options set the PTP priorities of the processing blade.

 PTP uses a master-slave approach in which all master-capable devices elect the best master, called the grandmaster, according to a common algorithm known as the Best Master Clock Algorithm (BMCA).
 The algorithm compares the following parameters in turn: